skinnynoizze/pinwin/notas/Hackaton-Info.md

 - Uses a combination of React hooks and context for state management
 - Utilizes @azuro-org/sdk hooks for fetching and managing betting data

+## Azuro SDK
+The Azuro SDK is written in TypeScript and is designed for React apps. it provides a variety of hooks and utilities to simplify the development of betting dApps including handling betting logic, live updates, and user interactions.
+The SDK uses React, TypeScript, GraphQL, and integrates with the Azuro Protocol's APIs and smart contracts.
+It helps developers cerate fully customizable betting applications without worriying about comples backend setups.

+## Azuro toolkit
+Written in Typescript.
+Includes utilities, constants, and Apollo GraphQL support for interacting with Azuro's contracts.
+The tech stack involves npm packages such as @apolloc/client, @axuo-org/dictionaries, viem and @wagmi/core The toolkit provides helpers like setup functions, odds calculation, live betting support, and itegration for Debridge corss-chain betting.
+It also supports querying contract data through ABIs and GraphQL fragments.

 ## Project Requirements
 1. Clone the repository containing the main UI template and familiarize yourself with the tech stack (Next.jz, Wagmi, etc.) and project structure.